Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 It is said that there are more stars in the Universe than there are grains of sand on all the beaches of the world.
 Stars are grouped into clusters called galaxies that can contain one trillion stars.
 There are estimated to be 100 billion galaxies in the Universe.

-Electricity is the flow of electrons.
-In some materials such as metals, electrons are free to wander.
+Electricity is the flow of tiny particles called electrons.
+In some materials such as metals, electrons are not held tightly to atoms and are free to wander.
 When a voltage is applied to the material, it forces the electrons to flow along it.
 This flow of electrons is called a current and is measured in amps.

 If you would like to know more about electricity, you can read all about it here: